-Medicaid-covered buprenorphine prescriptions increased dramatically in expansion states beginning in the first quarter of 2014 with increases observed up through the second quarter of 2016, then an apparent decrease of 7.2 percent reported in the third quarter of 2016 (figure 1).
-It is unclear whether the observed decrease reflects data reporting delays and may be revised in the future or reflects a change in the trend.
-We will report any changes in the future.

-Between the fourth quarter of 2013 (before the major coverage provisions of the ACA were implemented in January 2014), and the third quarter of 2016, the number of buprenorphine prescriptions funded by Medicaid increased from 296,860 to 681,097 in states that expanded Medicaid, a 129.4 percent increase.
-Over the same period, buprenorphine prescriptions increased from 93,601 to
+Medicaid-covered buprenorphine prescriptions increased dramatically in expansion states beginning in the first quarter of 2014 (figure 1).
+A previous version of this analysis included data up to the third quarter of 2016; data for the fourth quarter of 2016 and revised data for the first three quarters of 2016 were released in late May 2017 and are incorporated in this update.
+The data revision primarily affected the third quarter data of 2016 for California, Indiana, Kentucky, Pennsylvania, Rhode Island, and South Carolina, increasing the reported volume and spending on buprenorphine prescriptions in those states.
+Between the fourth quarter of 2013 (before the major coverage provisions of the ACA were implemented in January 2014), and the fourth quarter of 2016, the number of buprenorphine prescriptions funded by Medicaid increased from 296,860 to 820,405 in states that expanded Medicaid, a 176.4 percent increase.
+Over the same period, buprenorphine prescriptions increased from 93,601 to 123,422, or by 31.9 percent, in states that did not expand Medicaid.